sh1vb/Data_Analysis_and_Visualization/README.md

-# Data Analysis and Visualization
+## Data Analysis and Visualization
+**R and PowerBI**
-A collection of my Data Analysis and Visualization projects using R and Power BI that include implementation on a variety of datasets across industries such as finance, healthcare, and more.
+A collection of my Data Analysis and Visualization projects using R and Power BI that include implementation of statistical methods on a variety of datasets across industries such as finance, healthcare, and more.